A Healthier, Dairy-Free Arrabbiata

-• Arrabbiata pasta sauce: With no added sugar
+• Arrabbiata pasta sauce: With no added sugar.

-• Cashews: Raw and unsalted
+• Cashews: Raw and unsalted.

 • Gluten free penne pasta: There are many different brands of gluten free pasta to choose from, but my favorites are Ancient Grains or Banza Chickpea Pasta.
-Cook according to package instructions, but for the best result, cooked pasta should be al dente.

 • Ground turkey: This is optional.
 Without it, this can still be a great vegetarian dish.

-How to Make Penna Arrabbiata
+How to Make Creamy Arrabbiata Pasta

 Cook pasta.
 Add 3-4 quarts of water to a large pot of salted water over medium-high heat and bring to a boil.
 Once boiling, add the penne pasta and allow to boil for 9-11 minutes, stirring frequently.
 Check the time on your pasta box as cooking time could vary.